-To reach the highest level of Identity Assurance Level and Authentication Assurance Level per the NIST SP 800-63 guidelines, 1Kosmos BlockID uses several types of claims (or variables), which need to be triangulated many ways by leveraging sources of truth.
+To reach a higher level of Identity Assurance Level and Authentication Assurance Level per the NIST 800-63-3 guidelines, 1Kosmos BlockID uses several types of claims (or variables), which need to be triangulated many ways by leveraging sources of truth.

 The claims used are the user’s full name, date of birth, address, place of birth, photo ID, phone number, social security number or national ID.
 To verify the pertinence of a given claim, we proceed to a document verification by leveraging a state or bank-issued document such as a driver’s license, passport, credit card or social security number.
 Finally, to verify that a document is indeed valid and not stolen, and in an attempt to strengthen the level of assurance as required by NIST, we query the appropriate governmental database (State Department for a passport, AAMVA for a driver’s license), prior to leveraging biometrics chips and liveness tests.

-In the example above, a photo ID is triangulated several ways to reach the highest Identity Assurance Level of IAL3.
+In the example above, a photo ID is triangulated several ways to reach a higher Identity Assurance Level of IAL2.

 Step 1: Both the user’s passport and driver’s license are used to validate the user’s name, date of birth and ensure that photos on both documents are a match.
 Once validated, an IAL1 score is reached.
 However, this is not satisfactory enough to make sure that this user actually is who he says he is.
 Thus, an individual may have stolen both documents and is now attempting to enroll under the name mentioned on the passport and driver’s license.